About the program

 Invitations to apply for PLTL Leader positions will be sent out in January.
-Students who have participated in PLTL and earned an A- or better in a relevant course who are interested in developing leadership skills in an academic setting are encouraged to apply.
+Students who have participated in PLTL and have demonstrated success in a relevant course and are interested in developing leadership skills in an academic setting are encouraged to apply.
 Application review, interviews and selection will be completed during the spring semester.

 The People Behind PLTL at Washington University

 Instructors (Leader Training)

 - Chemistry: Megan Daschbach, Gabriela Szteinberg, Thomas Bakugog, Taylor Pottgen

 - The Learning Center: Jay Sriram

 - Cornerstone: Harvey Fields, Karen DeAngelis